10MINT/messenger/.github/CONTRIBUTING.md

-This is an open-source project, you are welcomed to collaborate!
+This is an open-source project, you are welcome to collaborate!